SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 #### Phrase 4

 This phrase aims to find research about reducing the use and exploitation of natural resources and fossil fuels and the waste involved in the use of them.
+The elements of the phrase are *action + material footprint OR use/waste + natural resources/fossil fuels*

-Some of the sources for natural resources (e.g. `marine` and `minerals`) are linked with terms `resources` or `materials` in order to reduce noise.
+Some of the sources for natural resources (e.g. `marine` and `minerals`) are linked with terms `resources` or `materials` in order to reduce noise (e.g. "land use" OR "marine habitat use").

-The elements of the phrase are *action(reduce) + material footprint / use/waste + natural resources/fossil fuels*

 ```py
 TS=